 I take my own professional development very seriously and update myself through various channels – these include:

 - The Curious Piano Teachers – this is a community is for piano teachers, who want to improve their teaching skills and achieve their full potential.
 The aim is to help teachers develop through monthly bundles of online teaching resources: videos, workbooks, webinars and a forum.
+I am also a certified curious piano teacher:

 - Practising the Piano on-line academy – this features a comprehensive library of lessons, articles and resources, the Practising the Piano Online Academy is the ultimate online resource for pianists, teachers and anyone seeking to master the piano.
 I use many of these resources in my lessons